Universe-2025-SEC1364W-Templates/workshop-guide/section2-rolling-out-guardrails.md

 ### Step 2 - Create a ruleset for non‑critical repositories

-Repeat the steps above but target repositories with the `standard` and `low` properties.
-Set the enforcement status to **Evaluate**; this will show in insights which pushes would fail without enforcing them.
+Repeat the steps above but target repositories with the `Standard` and `Low` properties.
+Set the enforcement status to **Evaluate**; this will still show optional status checks, and insights about which pushes would have failed, without enforcing them.

 In the rules section:

 * Include the same **Require pull request before merging** rule.
 * Require the **dependency-review-action** status check so that new vulnerabilities are still blocked.
 * You can make the severity threshold for code scanning results less restrictive or omit it entirely.
-* Consider setting the ruleset to **Evaluate** first; this will show in insights which pushes would fail without enforcing them.

 ### Step 3 - Verify the ruleset behavior